How Can I...up

 - If the SPF TXT record already exists, please add include:zcsend.net to the record.

-- For DKIM public key, you need to create a subdomain in your domain's DNS and then add the public key to it.
+- For DKIM public key, you need to copy the subdomain mentioned in the SPF/DKIM page and paste in your domain's DNS followed by the addition of public key to it.

 To setup SPF/ DKIM text record in your domain’s DNS settings, click here.